schreiber-lab/mlreflect/README.md

 `from mlreflect import <module>`

-An example of how to generate training data, train the model and test it on experimental data is shown in the _usage_example.ipynb_ Jupyter notebook.
+An example of how to generate training data, train the model and test it on experimental data is shown in the _data/notebooks/usage_example.ipynb_ Jupyter notebook.

 ## Authors and contributors
 - Alessandro Greco (Institut für Angewandte Physik, University of Tübingen)